HectorCastelli/insurance-information-test/DevLog.md

 I will start by testing the Authentication-related functionality, since there is not a lot of overlap with the other services.
 I will first write unit tests for basic JWT manipulation, then move on to write integration tests with API calls at a later time.

-#### User
+#### Users & Policies

-For users, there is not a lot of functionality, so the Unit tests will be fairly simple.
+For users and policies, there is not a lot of functionality, so the Unit tests will be fairly simple.
+They only include test-data for each case of the search functionality.